I am available for presentations on topics related to:

 For more information or to order a copy, click here

-In October (date TBD) I will again present my two-day workshop, Transgender Teens and Adults: Evaluation, Transition and Family Therapy, for the UConn School of Social Work STEP continuing education program at the new downtown Hartford campus.
+On October 2 & 23 I will again present my two-day workshop, Transgender Teens and Adults: Evaluation, Transition and Family Therapy, for the UConn School of Social Work STEP continuing education program at the new downtown Hartford campus.